eoswald/chordgen/README.md

 ### chordgen

 Listens on a MIDI input device.
 Press Enter to generate a random chord name and inversion.
-Press Middle C (note 60) on your MIDI controller to confirm you played it.
+Press Middle C (note 60) on your MIDI controller to confirm you played it for now.

 ## Build